jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 The official Docker image doesn't include any NVIDIA proprietary driver.

-You have to install the NVIDIA driver and NVIDIA Container Toolkit, on the host system to allow Docker access to your GPU.
+You have to install the NVIDIA driver and NVIDIA Container Toolkit on the host system to allow Docker access to your GPU.

 :::note